ntyler1/kellysbarbershop/README.md

   Fixed header and footer
   + Quote carousel that fades out and fades in
   + Footer contains basic copyright and creator (me) info and report bugs button
-  - report bugs button functionality
+  + report bugs opens modal form
+  - actual bug information being sent to email
   - vary basic header text and images, planning on getting a buddy to create a logo

   Static navbar that hugs top of the page